Do you have a blog?

 Remember that blogging is one part of a strategy for your business, and it’s an important one.

 Look for other ways you can connect with your customers, including Facebook, Twitter, YouTube, Pinterest, Instagram, and your e-zine (online newsletter).
 While you may not share the exact content, you can drive people to your blog so they learn more about you and your business.

 One important note about sharing your content on social media vs. sharing it on your blog.
 You own the content that is on your blog.
 If Facebook or Instagram or Pinterest go away, so does your content.
 It’s important to have your content in a place that you own and control.

 I think many people are stuck with knowing where to start with blogging.
 Is that you?
 Do you feel at a loss for a topic?

 One idea is to take your customers on a tour of your studio or shop.
 I admit that I love to tour other artists’ studios.
 In fact, I enjoy it so much, I created a lecture to share the studios I like.
-It’s a popular lecture at International Quilt Festival (and I’m doing it again in Fall 2018) and at some local guilds.
-I’ve also featured a studio in each issue of the magazines I published (The Professional Quilter and Create Inc.) for the same reason.
-And, I love to see the shops I want to visit ahead of time, or maybe just put them on my wish list.
+It’s a popular lecture at International Quilt Festival and at some local guilds.
+I also featured a studio in each issue of the magazines I published (The Professional Quilter and Create Inc.) for the same reason.
+And, I love to see the shops I want to visit ahead of time, or maybe just to put them on my wish list.

 Another idea is to share your story about how you got into art.